-Citizens, especially those with properties located in a floodplain, are encouraged to contact the Building Department prior to building, repairing, filling or otherwise developing their property, to determine what permits are needed.
-Early contact eliminates confusion as to regulations, and helps avoid delays in permitting.
+Citizens, especially those with properties located in a SFHA (Special Flood Hazard Area), are encouraged to contact the Building Department prior to building, repairing, filling or otherwise developing their property, to determine what permits are needed.
+Early contact eliminates confusion as to regulations and helps avoid delays in permitting.

-The Federal Emergency Management Agency regulations require that if the cost of reconstruction, rehabilitation, addition or other improvements to a structure equals or exceeds 50% of the structure’s market value, the building must be upgraded to meet the same construction requirements as a new building.
-To get specific information, you should contact the Building Department prior to planning any construction at 941-954-4156.
+The Federal Emergency Management Agency, FEMA, regulations require that if the cost of reconstruction, rehabilitation, addition or other improvements to a structure equals or exceeds 50% of the structure’s market value, the building must be upgraded to meet the same construction requirements as a new building.
+To get specific information, you can contact the Flood Zone Specialist prior to planning any construction at 941-263-6491.

 Protect Natural Floodplain Functions